avo-hq/docs.avohq.io/docs/3.0/cache.md

 Our computed system do not use MemoryStore in production because it will not be shared between multiple processes (when using Puma).
 :::

-## Problem: cached rows on table do not update when record's associations suffer changes
+## Cached rows on the table do not update when the record's associations update
 :::warning

 Solution 1: touch: true on association